dev-scripts/prakashbhandari.com.np/content/posts/how-to-publish-your-own-public-npm-package.md

 Publishing your own public NPM package is not that hard.
-All you need is basic Javascript skills and Account in https://www.npmjs.com
+All you need is basic understanding of Javascript, NPM, `package.json` file and Account in https://www.npmjs.com

-In this post I will try to explain the steps to publish your own public NPM package.
+In this post, I will try to explain the steps to create and publish your own public NPM package to https://www.npmjs.com.

-To demonstrate, I will create real NPM package that will be publish to https://www.npmjs.com
+To demonstrate, I will create real NPM package which will ***convert English number to Nepali Number and Nepali number to English Number.***

-I will create small NPM package that will convert English number to Nepali Number and Nepali number to English Number.
+And, this package will be publish to https://www.npmjs.com for public use.

 ## What is NPM?
 NPM is a package manager for Node.js packages, or modules.